Tailored solutions for 1st and 2nd Mortgages

 Get a head start with an Uptown mortgage pre-approval to buy your home.
 We can help you lock your rate and know exactly how much you can afford.
 Start your mortgage pre-approval online.

-2nd Mortgages
+2nd MORTGAGES

 Second mortgages are a loan borrowed against the equity in your home when you already have a first mortgage.
 It is registered in the second position since there is already a first mortgage registered on the title of your home.
 This means that your first mortgage will get paid off before any payments are made on the second mortgage.
 When you take out a second mortgage, you can borrow up to 80% of the equity in your home.
 The main benefit of a second mortgage is that property owners can obtain large sums of money at relatively lower interest rates than a personal loan or credit card.